jcmartins/proposal/design/586-custom-attributes.md

 The problem with govaluate is that it does not allow accessing nested maps or `Parameters` types.
 There are two potential ways we can solve this issue:

 1. Fork and fix govaluate.
+(PR: https://github.com/Knetic/govaluate/pull/84)
 1. Dynamically generate structs from JSON using reflect.

 Both solutions will necessitate reflection, and forking govaluate will incur additional maintenance overhead, especially if we don't manage to get it merged into mainline.
+Dynamically generating structs works, but forces our users to use CamelCase names in order to satisfy the govaluate parser.

 ## Rationale